El Salvador Credit Ratings: Moody’s Upgrades El Salvador’s Rating to B3 With a Stable Outlook

 El Salvador Credit Ratings Zona Rosa, San Salvador.
 Image by Morena Valdez.

-El Salvador’s Credit Ratings in 2023 are B- with a stable outlook from Standard & Poor’s, CCC+ from Fitch, and Caa3 with a stable outlook from Moody’s.
+El Salvador’s Credit Ratings going into 2025 are B3 with a stable outlook from Moody’s, B- with a stable outlook from Standard & Poor’s Global Ratings agency, and CCC+ from Fitch.

 El Salvador Credit Ratings